guibueno/guibueno.github.io/_docs/eval-01-website.markdown

 #### Demo

-The "Demo" section is designed to display and link to the responsive prototypes.
-In other words, while the final design document needs to be static, the website allows access to the interactive iterations that were build using either *MockingBot* or *Reveal.js*.
+The "Demo" section displays the responsive prototypes I have created.
+While the final thesis paper (or design document) needs to be static, this website allows users to interact with my design iterations created on *MockingBot* or using *Reveal.js*.

 ![reveal1.PNG](/images/prototype/image04.png)
 {: style="text-align: center" class="reveal"}